-The Three Lions sit two points behind their upcoming opponents in Group H and will be targeting a win to put themselves in control of the World Cup 2014 qualification fight.
+The Three Lions sit two points behind their upcoming opponent in Group H and will be targeting a win to put themselves in control of the World Cup 2014 qualification fight.

 Wayne Rooney was sent off when these two sides last met in Podgorica in a volatile 2-2 draw at the conclusion of Euro 2012 qualification and Gerrard is expecting a similar atmosphere.